The Illustration department welcomes gifts in support of student scholarships and/or the cost of these renovations.

-An expanded gallery will facilitate a robust program of public lectures by visiting artists and illustrators, along with a full schedule of rotating exhibitions featuring work by students and faculty.
-A more open reception area and foyer will provide a central hub for interaction among students and faculty, who will have offices on this floor as well.
-A new woodshop and departmental conference room will offer additional spaces for interaction and collaboration.
+A wonderful expanded gallery facilitates our robust program of public lectures by visiting artists and illustrators, along with rotating exhibitions featuring work by students and faculty.
+A more open reception area and foyer now provides a central hub for interaction among students and faculty, whose office are on this floor as well.
+In addition, a woodshop and departmental conference room offer new spaces for interaction and collaboration.

-The renovation will address the department’s urgent need for more home space — those all-important places where Illustration majors work on projects and establish some of the most valuable relationships of their professional lives.
-The second floor will also house a large painting studio, a small student lounge and shared printing area, along with much-needed storage space.
+The ISB renovation helped address the department’s need for more home space—those all-important places where Illustration majors work on projects and establish some of the most valuable relationships of their professional lives.
+Our renovated second floor also houses a large painting studio, a small student lounge and shared printing area, along with much-needed storage space.

-Five classrooms will offer clean surfaces, plenty of wall space and connectivity for student-owned laptops.
-With digital imaging integral to just about every course offered in Illustration, these spaces will be used to teach e-book design, animation, 3D graphics, digital photography, gaming and other forms of digital illustration.
-A shared student workroom with a spray booth will allow for the production of larger works.
-In addition, a second small gallery and lounge will extend the visibility of student and professional work.
+Five new classrooms provide clean surfaces, plenty of wall space and digital connectivity to facilitate work in ebook design, animation, 3D graphics, digital photography, gaming and other forms of digital illustration.
+A shared student workroom with a spray booth allows for the production of larger works.
+In addition, our new Paper Gallery and lounge expand opportunities to showcase student and professional work.

-Two large painting studios will help meet the ongoing need for large, open studio space to accommodate the many courses requiring this type of teaching environment.
-The top floor will also provide additional on-site storage for works in progress, which is especially important for sophomores, who lack assigned home spaces.
+Two large painting studios help meet the need for faculty members to teach and students to work in large, open studio space.
+The top floor also provides additional on-site storage for works in progress, which is especially important for sophomores, who don’t have assigned home spaces.

 Site design by RISD Media, development by Greg Nemes